-Head north via Interstate-5, but don’t take it all the way.
-Get off the highway at exit 231 and take the winding Chuckanut Drive the rest of the way.
+Head north via Interstate-5, and get off the highway at exit 231 to take the winding and scenic Chuckanut Drive.
 The road winds along the coast and the San Juan Islands are so close, you could swim to them.
 Stop at one of the many vantage points – it is well worth the five minutes.

-Stop #1: Chuckanut Drive will drop you off in the historic Fairhaven.
+Stop #1: Chuckanut Drive will drop you off in the historic Fairhaven district.
 Wander around town and stop at the plaques on the ground – you can get a good idea of what the town looked like many years ago.
 While there, make sure to:

 - Stop into Village Books – you could get lost for hours in this three-story shop.